joaobagas/Auto-Curation-System/img/observations/readme.txt

-This is where the observations will be sent
+This is where the observations will be sent.